nightingaleproject/Reference-NCHS-API/README.md

  * Error messages describing problems with jurisdiction-submitted messages
  * Coding response messages coding jurisdiction-submitted data such as cause of death, race, and ethnicity

-The API supports a `lastUpdated` parameter that will limit the messages returned to only message responses created since the provided timestamp.
+The API supports a `_since` parameter that will limit the messages returned to only message responses created since the provided timestamp.

 Messages flow from NCHS back to jurisdictions by jurisdiction systems polling the API looking for new responses.
 This approach of pulling responses rather than NCHS pushing responses to